Renowned Physicist Dr. Young Suh Kim Honored By Close Up Radio in the Field of Science

 Close Up Radio honors one of our most respected guests, Dr. Young Suh Kim

-In 1939, Wigner published a paper containing a mathematical formalism applicable to the internal space-time structure of particles moving with relativistic speeds.
-However, those relativistic particles were not observable until the high-energy accelerators started producing fast-moving particles after 1950.
-Dr. Kim noted that Wigner's mathematical formulas are applicable to the internal space-time structure of those fast-moving particles.
-In other words, Dr. Kim used Wigner's mathematics to extend Einstein's theory of relativity (with E = mc2) to the inner world of particles moving in Einstein's relativistic world.

-Other physicists that Dr. Kim has respected include Murray Gelman, Richard Feynman, and Paul Dirac.
-According to Dr. Kim, Murray Gelman’s explanation of quantum mechanics by using the Quark Model.
-Reichard Feynman, on the other hand, used the Parton Model.
-Paul Dirac visited the University of Maryland in 1962.
-Paul Dirac was a physicist and mathematician who explained his theories using poetry.
-Dr. Kim translated his work into pictures – “cartoons” as Dr. Kim clarifies.
+While a graduate student and post-doc at Princeton, Dr. Kim met Professor Wigner.
+Both men are honored to now have a place in Einstein's genealogy as scientific leaders who made discoveries Einstein could not.
+Dr. Kim became known as Wigner's youngest student.

+In 1962, Dr. Kim became an assistant professor of physics at the University of Maryland.
+After retiring from teaching duties in 2007, Dr. Kim is a Professor of Physics Emeritus at UMD where he has been focusing on research.
+A prolific author of several books and scientific articles, Dr. Kim most desires to expand Dr. Einstein's theories.

-“I believe in what I believe in,” concludes Dr. Kim.
-“I endured a lot of hardship in delays in promotion and I succeeded.
-That is what I am proud of.”
+Although the competitive academic life has not always been easy for Dr. Kim, he is very happy to have created his very own Einstein-Wigner-Kim genealogy.
+“I believe in what I believe,” concludes Dr. Kim.
+“I endured a lot of hardship in delays in promotion to create this genealogy, and I succeeded.
+This is what makes me proud.”

+So how do the orbits of the hydrogen atom appear to you while you are in motion?
+"Spherical, of course," Dr. Kim proudly replies.

 Lou Ceparano